- Health Concerns

 So let's have a look at how your nervous and endocrine systems work.
 To put it simply, these two systems continuously monitor the well-being of each of the trillions of cells in your body, and they continuously take action through messenger systems to keep all of your cells as healthy as possible.

 A Key Difference in How Your Nervous and Endocrine Systems Work

 Though your nervous and endocrine systems share the director's seat of your body, they fulfill their roles in completely different ways.

 Your endocrine system consists of a number of glands that produce and secrete hormones that make their way into your bloodstream.
-Once in your bloodstream, your hormones travel through your body and trigger specific actions whenever they encounter cells that display compatible receptors.
+Once in your bloodstream, these hormones travel through your body and trigger specific actions whenever they encounter cells that display compatible receptors.